Edmond21/Sentiment_Analysis_Starbucks_Reviews/README.md

-for sentiment analysis
+#### For sentiment analysis

 library(tidytext)

-for visualization
+#### For visualization

 library(ggplot2)

-The code and instructions for replicating this sentiment analysis will be in a different document.
+*The code and instructions for replicating this sentiment analysis will be in a different document.